scraggo/tone-rhythm/README.md

 - Works with latest version of Tone (v0.12.8 - v13.4.0)
 - Works in-browser (transpiled) or in node (ES6)
 - Light footprint (3.47kb minified)
-- Intuitive and fully-documented API
+- Intuitive for musicians
+- Has a [fully-documented API](docs/tone-rhythm@latest.md) with examples below.

 ### Why use tone-rhythm?